 But what questions should you ask?

 That’s where we come in.
 In this blog, we’ve compiled a list of 40 employee satisfaction survey questions that you can’t ignore.
-These questionnaires on job satisfaction will help you uncover the key factors that contribute to employee satisfaction, so you can make meaningful changes and create a workplace that your team members will love.
+These online questionnaires on job satisfaction will help you uncover the key factors that contribute to employee satisfaction, so you can make meaningful changes and create a workplace that your team members will love.

 But before we get to the questionnaires on job satisfaction, let’s go over a little background of employee satisfaction surveys.